Newnham, Kent: Church, school and amenities

 The church of SS Peter and Paul dates back to medieval times and now shares a vicar with half a dozen other parishes.
 The village no longer has a school of its own (indeed it lost it as early as 1877 when the board school opened in Doddington, the only other village in the valley.
 Doddington lost its primary school too in 2008).

 Nearby Doddington still has a butcher's shop and that successor of the village blacksmith, a garage and petrol station, as well as its pub and church.
 It also has a hostel for walkers to complement the bed and breakfast accommodation it offers to visitors to the area.

 Both villages, about 2 mi apart, have a village hall, now used for keep-fit classes and the occasional auction or flower show.
 They share a war memorial to those killed in two world wars.
 Neither village in the valley has street lights or mains drainage as there is little demand for such.
-Broadband internet access, mobile phone connection and satellite television signals are becoming more prevalent especially with demand from home-workers and children whereas mains water and gas supplies are well-established.

 The valley is chalky downland and is atop a plentiful aquifer which provides water to the nearby urban communities.
 The pumping station in the valley stands beside a unique 1937 experimental building, recently bought and undergoing conversion to residential use.
 The building was designed to soften the hard lime-scaling water which it pumps from the ground.
-The eponymous water softening plant in fact in Norton, Buckland and Stone was built for the Kent Water Board and is one of few remaining if not the last of its kind.
 The Twentieth Century Society proposed the concrete structures for listing citing their "tremendous sculptural qualities" and Grade II listing was granted in November 2006.
 As such, it joined a range of older and more traditional buildings, including several thatched houses.

 The population of Newnham numbered 24 householders in 1569.
 In the first national census in 1801, there were 262 residents reaching what may have been a peak of 451 in 88 houses in 1841 just before out-migration began in earnest.
 In 1931, there were 258 people in 92 homes and there are now about 350 people in 145 houses.